GalusPeres/NewiMusicBot/README.md

 | Shuffle | Your custom emoji | `Shuffle` |
 | Stop | Your custom emoji | `■` |

-**Note:** Custom emojis only work if the bot has access to them (same server or application).
+**Note:** Application emojis work globally and don't require the bot to be in specific servers.
 Text fallbacks ensure the bot works everywhere.

 ## Lavalink Server